Much of the daily work of the IETF is conducted on electronic mailing lists.

 Announcement lists are used for distributing information about various topics and are not set up to be used for discussion.
 The IETF maintains four announcement lists:

 Each IETF Working Group has its own discussion list for the work being done within the group.
-This is the list used to consider documents and is where issues are considered officially--even if they are preliminarily discussed in person at meetings.
-Information about and links to mailing lists for active IETF working groups are available at the IETF Datatracker.
+This is the list used to consider documents and is where issues are considered officially—even if they are preliminarily discussed in person at meetings.
+Information about—including links to mailing list subscription information and archives—for active IETF working groups are available at the IETF Datatracker on the "About" tab for each working group.

 Non-Working Group lists are for discussing topics that may be of interest to IETF participants but aren't directly considering work within a Working Group or other IETF work.
 However, statements addressed to these lists are considered IETF contributions and are subject to the IETF intellectual property rights rules as defined in RFC 5378 and RFC 3979.